parisodlab/dry-guide/docs/intro.md

 Windows: [\\\\bigdata.unifr.ch\\science\\biol\\groupe_parisod\\](file:///\\bigdata.unifr.ch\science\biol\groupe_parisod\)

-You can find the main folders Archives (to put all data that are currently in a server such as NCBI or EMBL-EBI or data that are not used anymore), Raw_data (to put data that are still being used), Shared (contains protocols, results and software automatically stored from ElabFTW), Users (space to store your own data).
+You can find the main folders Archives (to put all data that are currently in a server such as NCBI or EMBL-EBI or data that are not used anymore), Raw_data (to put data that are still being used), Shared (contains protocols, results and software), Users (space to store your own data).

-\-Electronic lab notebook, to document experiments and data stored in the bigdata server

-<https://parisodlab.unifr.ch:8888> use login and password of the UNIFR (LDAP) once registered (ask Patrick Favre for subscription)

-ElabFTW allows to record your experiments and can be shared (or not) with others.
-It allows important lab information, such as chemicals, protocols and scripts, to be stored in a database.
-All contents can be linked to one another (e.g. experiment to databases, experiment to experiments).
+You can find a [**Sharepoint database**](https://unifrch.sharepoint.com/sites/ParisodLab/SitePages/Lab-Resources.aspx) with [Seeds and Tissue Stock Inventory](https://unifrch.sharepoint.com/sites/ParisodLab/Lists/Field%20Sample%20Collection/AllItems.aspx), to store metadata of seeds and tissue samples collected in the field or from experimental populations.
+You should try to keep it updated as much as possible and try to enter new samples as soon as they are collected.
+For experimental populations, please make sure to keep track of the crossing design and parental information (Parent seed sample ID).

-Parisod:Pop: Samples from natural population (collected in the wild).
-Each sample included in our collection should be recorded in Parisod Natural with the following fields: collector’s name, date, locality, coordinates, possibly some comments on subsequent fate (e.g. RNA/DNA extraction).
+Each sample included in our collection should be recorded as "Field" in the Origin column with the following fields: Collected By, Collection date, Locality, Latitude, Longitude, possibly some comments on subsequent fate (e.g. RNA/DNA extraction).

-Parisod:Experimental: Samples from experimental populations (crossings...).
-Each cross samples should be recorded in Parisod experimental with fields (collactor name, date, crossing…).
+Samples from experimental populations (crossings...).
+Each cross samples should be recorded with the Study name in the "Origin" fields and Collected by, Collection date, Seed family source- to indicate the Parents, Seed family generation- to indicate the generation of the cross (e.g. F1, F2), and possibly some comments on Selfing/Outcrossing.

-### _3.7 Lab rules_

-A detailed protocol is to be followed across labs at PER23.
-It must be read and signed beforehand.
-Note that the lab 305 is PCR free.

-Programming of conditions in the LED growth chamber (PER23-104) and growth cabinets (PER23-205a):

-Greenhouses: Keys available PER23-008.
-Programming of conditions: Alain Werro.